krmbzds/stars/README.md

 - [habamax/vim-asciidoctor](https://github.com/habamax/vim-asciidoctor) - Asciidoctor plugin for Vim
 - [neovim/neovim](https://github.com/neovim/neovim) - Vim-fork focused on extensibility and usability
 - [mhinz/vim-galore](https://github.com/mhinz/vim-galore) - :mortar_board: All things Vim!

+## Vue

+- [headwaymaps/headway](https://github.com/headwaymaps/headway) - Self-hostable maps stack, powered by OpenStreetMap.
+- [SelfhostedPro/Yacht](https://github.com/SelfhostedPro/Yacht) - A web interface for managing docker containers with an emphasis on templating to provide 1 click deployments.
+Think of it like a decentralized app store for servers that anyone can make packages for.

 ## License